calee0316/cse110-w21-group3/admin/meetings/012721-brainstorm.md

 ## Meeting Type: Brainstorm

 ## Attendence
+All 9 group members were here

 ## Location and Time:
-Held over zoom at , use Miro to brainstorm together
+Held over zoom at 12:05 p.m.
+(KST), use Miro to brainstorm together

 ## Agenda